divyaseth/info201_final_project/README.md

 # info201_final_project

 # Welcome to our Info 201 Final Project
-We are Lin Li, Joanna, Yuichi, and Divya.
+We are Linli, Joanna, Yuichi, and Divya.
 Together we have created a report that explores world nutritional data with different  indicators such as country income level and life expectancy.
 This README.md file will take you through how you should read our report.

 ##Page 1##
 The first page of our report takes an extensive look at the relationship between life expectancy and diet within different countries of the world.
 Users can select